Top Rebate Bonus for Binary Options Traders

 Rebate bonuses are still a relatively undiscovered jewel in the binary options trading crown.
 However, a rebate of 10 to 15% can be quite lucrative, because most online binary options brokers or service providers offer payout rates that are lower than 100%.
 Many offer payout rates of 90% or lower.
-Imagine the following:
+So imagine the following:

-- You regularly invest $100 on every contract
+- You regularly invest $100 on every contract.

-- The payout rate of your broker is 90%
+- The payout rate of your broker is 90%.

-- 50% of your trades you win and 50% you lose
+- 50% of your trades you win, and 50% you lose.

 When should you accept a broker’s binary options bonus?

 There is no denying that binary options bonuses are a great marketing tool for brokers.
 They are used to great advantage to encourage new traders to sign up and deposit money into a new trading account.
 What is in essence free money, is often the reason many traders choose a particular broker, though you should consider how they make investing in binary options more attractive than straight-forward spot FX.